-The Dean pronounces

-THE BLESSING

-GOD grant to the living grace, to the departed rest, to the Church, The Queen, the Commonwealth, and all mankind, peace and concord, and to us sinners life everlasting: and the blessing of God almighty, the Father, the Son, and the Holy Spirit, be among you and remain with you always.
+The Dean pronounces THE BLESSING GOD grant to the living grace, to the departed rest, to the Church, the King, the Commonwealth, and all people, peace and concord, and to us sinners life everlasting: and the blessing of God almighty, the Father, the Son, and the Holy Spirit, be among you and remain with you always.
 Amen.

-THE NATIONAL ANTHEM

-GOD save our gracious Queen, long live our noble Queen, God save The Queen.
-Send her victorious, happy, and glorious, long to reign over us: God save The Queen.

-Thy choicest gifts in store on her be pleased to pour, long may she reign.

-May she defend our laws, and ever give us cause to sing with heart and voice:

-God save The Queen.

-arranged by Gordon Jacob (1895-1984)

-All sing

-THE HYMN

-during which the Collegiate Procession, followed by the Procession of the Order, moves through the North Lantern, the North Quire, and Nave Aisles to the west end of the Abbey.
-The Knights Grand Cross continue through the South Nave and Quire Aisles to the East Cloister Door

-$F^{ m OR}$ all the Saints who from their labours rest, who thee by faith before the world confess'd, thy name, O Jesu, be for ever blest.
+All sing THE NATIONAL ANTHEM GOD save our gracious King, long live our noble King, God save The King.
+Send him victorious, happy, and glorious, long to reign over us: God save The King.
+Thy choicest gifts in store on him be pleased to pour, long may he reign.
+May he defend our laws, and ever give us cause to sing with heart and voice: God save The King arranged by Gordon Jacob (1895-1984) All sing THE HYMN during which the Collegiate Procession, followed by the Procession of the Order, moves through the North Lantern, the North Quire, and Nave Aisles to the west end of the Abbey.
+The Knights and Dame Grand Cross continue through the South Nave and Quire Aisles to the Cloister Door.
+FOR all the Saints who from their labours rest, who thee by faith before the world confess'd, thy name, O Jesu, be for ever blest.
+Alleluia!
 Thou wast their Rock, their Fortress, and their Might; thou, Lord, their captain in the well-fought fight; thou in the darkness drear their one true Light.
+Alleluia!
 O may thy soldiers, faithful, true and bold, fight as the saints who nobly fought of old, and win, with them, the victor's crown of gold.

-The choir sings:

-O blest communion, fellowship divine!
+Alleluia!
+The choir sings: O blest communion, fellowship divine!
 We feebly struggle, they in glory shine; yet all are one in thee, for all are thine.
 Alleluia!

-All sing:

-And when the strife is fierce, the warfare long, steals on the ear the distant triumph-song, and hearts are brave again, and arms are strong.
+All sing: And when the strife is fierce, the warfare long, steals on the ear the distant triumph-song, and hearts are brave again, and arms are strong.
+Alleluia!
 The golden evening brightens in the west, soon, soon to faithful warriors comes their rest: sweet is the calm of Paradise the blest.
+Alleluia!
 But lo! there breaks a yet more glorious day; the Saints triumphant rise in bright array: the King of glory passes on his way.
+Alleluia!
 From earth's wide bounds, from ocean's farthest coast, through gates of pearl streams in the countless host, singing to Father, Son, and Holy Ghost.
+Alleluia!

+William Walsham How (1823-1897)

 Ralph Vaughan Williams

-William Walsham How (1823-97)

-After the service, the Band of the Royal Air Force Regiment plays:
+After the service, the band plays: